The Learning Center offers FREE tutoring to all currently enrolled UW-Washington County students.

 - Sign in on the iPad with your UserName and Password as you walk in.

-- Look for the table tent with the subject you want tutoring in.
-Let the tutor know what you need help with and have a seat!
+- Let the tutor know what you need help with and have a seat!

 - Bring all relevant materials to the tutoring session including textbooks, syllabus, class notes, assignments, etc.